haslab/Alloy-LLM-Testing/README.md

 ## Experiment execution

-Scripts in folder `execute` call the APIs of the selected LLMs and ask for the generation of instances of the requirements prepared in `dataset.json`, using one of the provided prompts.
+Scripts in folder `execute` call the APIs of the selected LLMs and ask for the generation of instances of the requirements prepared in the previous phase, using one of the provided prompts.

 ### Usage

 For each of the supported LLMs, the generation script is run as:

 ```
-Usage: python3 [LLM].py <prompt> <dataset> <instances>
+Usage: python3 <LLM>.py <prompt> <dataset> <instances>
 ```

 Where `<prompt>` is a header prompt to be passed to the LLM, `<dataset>` is the result of the preparation phase, and `<intances>` is the number of positive and negative instances to be generated.